 Is there a deadline for application to the Graduate School to be submitted?

 Is there a separate application to the College of Nursing?

 No. Your Graduate School application and fee will be processed by the Graduate Admissions Office, and once all application requirements are complete the information will be forwarded to the MSN Program Director.
-After you are notified by the Graduate Admissions Office that your application is complete the MSN Program Director will contact you to come for an on campus interview.
+After you are notified by the Graduate Admissions Office that your application is complete the MSN Program Director will contact you to come for an on-campus interview.